esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 11-directories counts the number of directories and sub-directories in the current directory
+File 12-newest_files displays the 10 newest file in the current directory